ONS-Innovation/github-copilot-usage-dashboard/README.md

 # AWS Lambda Scripts

-This script is used to gather data from the /orgs/{org}/copilot/usage endpoint in the Github API.
+This script is used to gather data from the `/orgs/{org}/copilot/usage` endpoint in the Github API.

 The script then appends the collected data to the old data in an S3 bucket.

 This creates a record of historical copilot usage data which is used to show trends over time.

-The script also gets a list of GitHub Teams with CoPilot Usage Data.
+The script also gets a list of GitHub Teams with Copilot Usage Data.
 This is to reduce load times in the frontend.

-The API endpoint above only stores the last 28 days worth of data, meaning this script must run atleast every 28 days to avoid missing data.
+The API endpoint above only stores the last 28 days worth of data, meaning this script must run at least every 28 days to avoid missing data.

 This script is run as a containered lambda function in AWS which is executed periodically using EventBridge.

 ## Setup - Running in a container